By: Lauren Barton, CPA, Supervisor | Real Estate & Construction Industry Team

 Alternative 1031 Like-Kind Exchange Strategy

-A tenant in common is a shared ownership of property.
+A tenant in common is shared ownership of property.
 It contains multiple percentages of ownership interest that can vary in size.
-Each share is undivided, so no co-tenant has exclusive right.
-Also, no co-tenant has right of survivorship, so this can also be used as an estate planning tool as well.
+Each share is undivided, so no co-tenant has the exclusive rights.
+Also, no co-tenant has the right of survivorship, so this can also be used as an estate-planning tool as well.
 Your ownership can be passed down to heirs or your estate.
 The TIC’s typically own several properties within one portfolio; they can range from residential complexes, commercial offices and medical buildings, and strip-malls and shopping centers.

 Below is a brief summary of the conditions set forth by the IRS (Revenue Procedure 2002-22, Section 6) for exchanging real property for a TIC interest:

 - Each of the co-owners must hold title to the Property as a tenant in common under local law.

 - The number of co-owners must be limited to no more than 35 persons.

 - The co-ownership may not file a partnership or corporate tax return, conduct business under a common name, execute an agreement identifying any or all of the co-owners as partners, shareholders, or members of a business entity, or otherwise hold itself out as a partnership or other form of business entity.